thiscantbeserious/rollup-plugin-rewrite-imports/README.md

 **Since the imports are flagged "external" they won't be processed by rollup itself any further!**

-**If you seek for that functionality have a look at [rollup-plugin-alias](https://github.com/rollup/rollup-plugin-alias)** which does the same (and uses almost the same syntax) just for imports that are ment to handled by rollup (aka all regular imports).
+**If you seek for that functionality have a look at [rollup-plugin-alias](https://github.com/rollup/rollup-plugin-alias)**

+...which does the same (and uses almost the same syntax) just for imports that are ment to handled by rollup (aka all regular imports).

 Before you hurry of there - my [PR](https://github.com/rollup/rollup-plugin-alias/pull/53) was already reviewed and approved there, but it's still pending the Merge and the version isn't published on NPM yet.